revmischa/talks/README.md

 I enjoy educating people about topics I find interesting and giving demos of useful tools and techniques that have made my life easier.

 If you'd like me to come talk somewhere, on one of the topics below or anything else, please feel free to [shoot me an email](mailto:me@mish.dev).
+You can find out more about what I'm interested in and playing with these days at [my blog](https://spiegelmock.com).

 ## Past Talks